 How Can You Find a CFO?

-Hiring a CFO is much like hiring any other type of executive and it can be useful to get help finding and screening candidates.
+Hiring a CFO is much like hiring any other type of executive and it can be useful to get help finding, screening, and interviewing candidates.
 At The CEO’s Right Hand, for instance, we provide executive search services to clients that have outgrown our outsourced CFO services.
 Alternatively, you could certainly employ one of the more traditional executive search firms.

 Although you should post the role on LinkedIn and your website, we have found it more effective to proactively pursue people for the position.
 The best CFOs are typically the ones who already have a job and are not looking for a new role, so use your network and ask around.

 What Does a CFO Do: Key Takeaways

 The CFO is a key role on your executive management team.
 This person brings important financial insights to the table and provides the guidance you need to make financially sound business decisions.
 In addition to serving as a financial advisor, they lead your internal finance and accounting team, manage your financial relationships, and build a financial infrastructure to support your company’s growth.
 And, of course, you will rely on them to help you resolve any unique financial challenges your organization encounters.

 But don’t worry if you’re not quite ready, you don’t need to hire a full-time CFO right away.
 At The CEO’s Right Hand we provide CFO services on a part-time basis, so you can get the help you need at just a fraction of the cost.
 Contact us today to learn more.